Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Additional Laws & Regulations

 Termination for Use of Certain Products.
-An employer shall not terminate an employee solely for participating or engaging in the use of an agricultural product not regulated by the alcoholic beverage commission that is not otherwise proscribed by law, if such employee participates or engages in such use in a manner which complies with all applicable employer policies.
+An employer shall not terminate an employee solely for participating or engaging in the use of an agricultural product not regulated by the alcoholic beverage commission that is not otherwise proscribed by law if such employee participates or engages in such use in a manner that complies with all applicable employer policies.
 Likewise, no employee shall be discharged or terminated solely for participating or engaging in the use of the product not regulated by the alcoholic beverage commission that is not otherwise proscribed by law if the employee participates or engages in the activity during times when the employee is not working.
 Tenn.
 Code Ann. § 50-1-304(d).

 Tennessee CROWN Act.
 The CROWN Act applies to all employers and provides that an employer may not discriminate against an employee for wearing their hair in braids, locs, twists, or in another manner that is part of the cultural identification of the employee's ethnic group or that is a physical characteristic of the employee's ethnic group.
-The Act provides for exceptions for public safety employees if it would prevent the employee from performing the essential functions of the employee's job or for policies that an employer must enact to adhere to common industry safety standards or to comply with applicable laws or regulations.
+The CROWN Act provides for exceptions for public safety employees if it would prevent the employee from performing the essential functions of the employee's job or for policies that an employer must enact to adhere to common industry safety standards or to comply with applicable laws or regulations.
 Tenn.
 Code Ann. § 50-1-313.

 Tennessee Disability Act (TDA).
-The Act, which applies to private employers with 8 or more employees and may be found at Tenn.
-Code Ann. § 8-50-103, mirrors the Americans with Disabilities Act of 1990, as amended, in that it prohibits discrimination on account of an individual's physical, mental or visual disability.
-The Act provides that there shall be no discrimination in the hiring, firing, and other terms of employment as a result of the disability "unless such disability to some degree prevents the applicant from performing the duties required by the employment sought or impairs the performance of the work involved."
+The TDA, which applies to private employers with eight or more employees and may be found at Tenn.
+Code Ann. § 8-50-103, mirrors the Americans with Disabilities Act of 1990, as amended, in that it prohibits discrimination on account of an individual's physical, mental, or visual disability.
+The TDA provides that there shall be no discrimination in the hiring, firing, and other terms of employment as a result of the disability "unless such disability to some degree prevents the applicant from performing the duties required by the employment sought or impairs the performance of the work involved."
 It further prohibits discrimination against a blind person because the person uses a guide dog.
 However, unlike its federal counterpart, the TDA does not impose a duty on employers to make reasonable accommodations to accommodate a disabled employee.
 Bennett v.
 Nissan North America, Inc., 315 S.W.3d 832 (Tenn.
 App.
 2009).

 In 2014, the governor signed legislation that amended the THRA, TPPA, and the TDA.
 Some of the major changes include:

-• Creating a tiered damages cap, based on the number of employees: $25,000 (for eight–14 employees), $50,000 (15–100 employees), $100,000 (101–200 employees), $200,000 (for 201–500 employees) and $300,000 (more than 500 employees).
+- Creating a tiered damages cap, based on the number of employees: $25,000 (for eight – 14 employees), $50,000 (15 – 100 employees), $100,000 (101 – 200 employees), $200,000 (for 201 – 500 employees) and $300,000 (more than 500 employees).
 The caps apply to non-pecuniary damages including future pecuniary loss, emotional pain and suffering, inconvenience, mental anguish, loss of enjoyment of life, and other non-pecuniary losses.
 The caps do not apply to back pay, interest on back pay, front pay, or equitable relief.
 Tenn.
 Code Ann. § 4-21-313.

-• Removing individual liability for supervisors and other agents under the THRA for unlawful discriminatory acts of an employer.
+- Removing individual liability for supervisors and other agents under the THRA for unlawful discriminatory acts of an employer.
 Tenn.
 Code Ann. § 4-21-301.

-• Eliminating the separate common law cause of action for retaliatory discharge and eliminating the requirement that the employee externally "blow the whistle" by reporting illegal activity to someone outside of the employer.
+- Eliminating the separate common law cause of action for retaliatory discharge and eliminating the requirement that the employee externally "blow the whistle" by reporting illegal activity to someone outside of the employer.

-• Immunizing private employers with fewer than eight employees from liability under the TDA.
+- Immunizing private employers with fewer than eight employees from liability under the TDA.
 This means that both the TDA and THRA have the eight-employee threshold, but not the TPPA, which protects employees who have been subject to retaliatory discharge for reporting illegal acts.

-• Providing that an employee may not maintain an action under the THRA, TDA, or the TPPA in state court while maintaining an action under the same "common nucleus of operative facts" in federal court.
+- Providing that an employee may not maintain an action under the THRA, TDA, or the TPPA in state court while maintaining an action under the same "common nucleus of operative facts" in federal court.
 Tenn.
 Code Ann. § 4-21-314.

 False or Deceptive Hiring.
-It is unlawful to induce employment-based on false or deceptive representations, false advertising, or false pretenses concerning the kind and character of the work to be done; amount and character of the compensation to be paid for such work; sanitary or other conditions of the employment; as to the existence or nonexistence of a strike; or other trouble pending between employer and employees at the time of, or prior to, such engagement.
+It is unlawful to induce employment based on false or deceptive representations, false advertising, or false pretenses concerning the kind and character of the work to be done; amount and character of the compensation to be paid for such work; sanitary or other conditions of the employment; as to the existence or nonexistence of a strike; or other trouble pending between employer and employees at the time of, or prior to, such engagement.
 Tenn.
-Code Ann. § 50-1-102.
+Code Ann. § 50-1-102

 Employee vs. Independent Contractor.
 The Tennessee Marketplace Contractors law provides that a "marketplace contractor" of a "marketplace platform" is not an employee of the marketplace platform for all purposes provided there is a written agreement between the two and certain other conditions are met.
 The purpose of this statute is to protect certain online digital companies from using workers as independent contractors rather than employees by excluding these workers from the usual rules according to employee status.
 The terms "marketplace contractor" and "marketplace platform" are specifically defined in the statute.
 The presumptive effect of this law is to create a more favorable environment for the "gig economy" companies to engage workers without incurring the expense and responsibility of employment.
 Tenn.
 Code Ann. § 50-8-101, et seq.

 Plant Closing and Reduction in Operations Act.
 This Act, Tennessee's "Mini-WARN" Act, applies to employers with at least 50, but not more than 99, full-time employees.
-The Act is very similar to federal WARN, but triggers notice requirements if there is a "mass layoff" of 50 or more full-time employees in a three-month period.
+The Act is very similar to the federal WARN Act but triggers notice requirements if there is a "mass layoff" of 50 or more full-time employees in a three-month period.
 Tenn.
 Code Ann. § 50-1-601, et seq.
 Employers must send notices to:

-• The Tennessee Commissioner of Labor and Workforce Development
+- The Tennessee Commissioner of Labor and Workforce Development.